Physics (PHYS)

 Prerequisite(s): (PHYS 305 or ASTR 301 or ASTR 330) and (MATH 205 or MATH 215)

 Experiments in both classical and modern physics using contemporary techniques.
 Commercial apparatus is used in several experiments.
 Advanced students are encouraged to initiate and conduct their own experiments.
 Instruction in the planning of experiments and the presentation of oral and written reports is included.
-One hour recitation, six hours laboratory.
+Two hours lecture, six hours laboratory.
 Course may be repeated for credit.
-(W).
+(Every third semester) (F, W).

 Special topics in physics chosen by agreement between student and instructor.
 Course may be repeated for credit.
 Permission of instructor.
 (F,W,S).